-- 28.4 For the purposes of this Article and Article 28.6 only, an Event will be deemed to comprise P3, the qualifying practice session and the race. - a) Each driver may use no more than one engine for two consecutive Events in which his team competes.
-Other than under f) below, should a driver use a replacement engine before the end of the qualifying practice session he will drop ten places on the starting grid at that Event and an additional ten places each time a further engine is used.
+- e) If an engine is changed in accordance with Article 34.1 the engine which was replaced may not be used during any future qualifying session or race with the exception of the last Event of the Championship. - 28.5 Only engines which have been homologated by the FIA in accordance with Appendix 6 may be used at an Event during the 2008-2012 Championship seasons. - 28.6 For the purposes of this Article only, an Event will be deemed to comprise P3, the qualifying practice session and the race. - a) Each driver may use no more than one gearbox for four consecutive Events in which his team competes.
+Should a driver use a replacement gearbox he will drop five places on the starting grid at that Event and an additional five places each time a further gearbox is used.